 The fee for each transcript requested (that is, for each university receiving the transcript) is $12.
-Exception is made for transcripts requested from institutions that have a lifetime transcript fee agreement for which there are no applicable fees.
+An exception is made for transcripts requested from institutions that have a lifetime transcript fee agreement for which there are no applicable fees.
 The fees must accompany the Transcript Request Form when it is sent to the OUAC.

 All Other Transcripts

 All Ontario universities offer transfer credit for courses successfully completed at recognized postsecondary institutions when the courses and grades are deemed to be acceptable to the receiving institution, and where they can be integrated into the new program.
-In addition to being essential to the admission decision process, official transcripts are used in the determination of transfer credit or advanced standing.
+In addition to being essential to the admission decision process, official transcripts are used in determining transfer credit or advanced standing.
 In some cases, the university may request that applicants submit detailed descriptions for the courses being considered for transfer.
-Each university will correspond directly with applicants about these requirements.
+Each university will correspond directly with you about these requirements.
 The number of allowable transfer credits will vary according to each university’s regulations and the nature and source of the courses in question.